ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 Configure METplus Verification Suite (Optional)
 --------------------------------------------------

-Users who want to use the METplus verification suite to test their forecasts need to load the appropriate modules and add additional information to their ``config.sh`` file.
+Users who want to use the METplus verification suite to evaluate their forecasts need to load the appropriate modules and add additional information to their ``config.sh`` file.
 Other users may skip to the :ref:`next section <SetUpPythonEnv>`.

 .. note::
-   METplus is preinstalled on `Level 1 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ systems.
-METplus *installation* is currently not supported for this release of the SRW App, but METplus *use* is supported on systems with a functioning METplus installation.
+   METplus *installation* is not included as part of the build process for this release of the SRW App.
+However, METplus is preinstalled on `Level 1 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ systems.
+For the v2 release, METplus *use* is supported on systems with a functioning METplus installation, although installation itself is not supported.
 For more information about METplus, see :numref:`Section %s <MetplusComponent>`.

 Once installed, METplus users must load the appropriate modules (changing the module location and MET version to correspond to their system's installation):